MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 >
 > - See other users accounts.
 > - Access other users accounts.
-> - See mourner's personal information.
+> - See Mourner's personal information.
 > - See database.
 > - Modify instances.
 > - Modify templates.